 When animals were sacrificed, the cleaned carcass had to be immersed.
-Likewise, in modern times, to make meat "kosher," it must be "immersed" in salt water.
-As stated in (Numbers 19:1-9), there was a Red Heifer ritual for forgiveness of sins.
-This can be seen as a symbol of the "red" atonement of the Lord on the Mount of Olives.
-Jews have a tradition that this red calf offering had to be high on the Mount of Olives, above the Temple itself and opposite the Gate Beautiful.
-Those who have had the experience of sitting on the upper part of the Mount of Olives opposite of the present-day Gate Beautiful can attest to the spirit of Gethsemane (well away from the traditional Church of Gethsemane on the lower part of the mount).
+Likewise, in modern times, to make meat "kosher." it must be "immersed" in salt water.
+As stated in the Book of Numbers 19:1-9. there was a Red Heifer (in Hebrew. calf is a feminine word) ritual for forgiveness of sins.
+Jewish tradition tells us that the "Red Heifer" was sacrificed on the Mount of Olives, east of the Temple's "Gate of Forgiveness, also known as the Gate of Forgiveness and the Gate Beautiful, as well slightly north of the altar.
+Those who have had the experience of sitting about half-way up the Mount of Olives opposite the present-day Gate Beautiful can attest to the spirit of Gethsemane (well away from the traditional Church of Gethsemane on the lower part of the mount).

-How do water and sins do have a connection and a place in Jewish traditions?
+How do water and sin have a connection in Jewish traditions?

-"On the afternoon of the first day (of Rosh Hashana), it is customary to walk to the nearest body of running water and there symbolically 'cast' one's sins into the water.
+"On the afternoon of the first day (of Rosh Hashana - biblical new year), it is customary to walk to the nearest body of running water and there symbolically 'cast' one's sins into the water.
 The ceremony may be based on a verse in the biblical book of Micah: 'And Thou (referring to God) shall cast all their sins into the depths of the seas' (Micah 7:19).
 This practice, to which there is no reference in the Talmud, is generally called Tashlikh, probably after the Hebrew word meaning 'cast' (va-tashlikh) in the verse from Micah."
 (Encyclopedia Judaica Jr.)